 Why Study Art at the University of Minnesota?

-The Department of Art is located in Regis Center for Art: 145,000 square feet of modern space dedicated to art production, exhibition, and studio art education.
-The Regis Center houses state-of-the-art facilities in sculpture, foundry, ceramics, digital fabrication, imaging and editing, printmaking, drawing and painting studios, black and white photography labs, and digital moving image studios.
-The Regis Center for Art also houses the Katherine E. Nash Gallery, a 5,000 square foot research laboratory for the practice and interpretation of the visual arts.
-Regis West and the Quarter Gallery provide additional exhibition space.
+The Regis Center for Art is 145,000 square feet of studios, classrooms, labs, and galleries, incorporating state-of-the-art facilities in sculpture, foundry, ceramics, digital fabrication, imaging and editing, printmaking, drawing and painting studios, black and white photography labs, and digital moving image studios.

 - Drawing, Painting, and Printmaking

 Our students benefit from the resources of a world-renowned institution dedicated to research, education, and outreach.
 Courses focus on the conceptual and material understanding of creative practice and also on the significance of art within the broader social and historical contexts in which it is made.

 Our faculty are all accomplished, practicing artists with active exhibition careers, and their passion for teaching and research creates a rigorous and challenging environment for students.

 Our urban location gives students access to one of the most vibrant and diverse arts communities in the nation, and proximity to internship and career opportunities across a wide spectrum of arts-related professions.
 Internationally renowned institutions such as the Weisman Art Museum, Walker Art Center, the Minneapolis Institute of Arts and numerous local galleries provide inspiration, resources, and exhibition opportunities.